EmmaEwert/KITTY/README.md

 The importers automatically reimport when you change a tilemap or tileset outside of Unity.

-Advanced Tiled features like collision shapes, per-frame animation framerate and tile objects *just work*.
+Advanced Tiled features like Collision Shapes, per-frame animation framerate and tile objects *just work*.

 ## Automatic object-to-prefab instantiation

-KITTY aggressively instantiates prefabs from Tiled objects based on the Type property in Tiled.
+KITTY aggressively instantiates prefabs from Tiled objects based on the **Type** property in Tiled.

 The suggested workflow is to make a prefab (or prefab variant) for each generic object or tile object type, attach a bunch of components, and let the custom properties differentiate the specific